 I always travel with Priority Pass—I have a membership that gives me unlimited lounge passes.
 During this trip, I found that Medellin's lounges were quite decent.

 I was there very early morning, and some were still open with limited food and drink.
 And more than decent Wi-Fi, where I downloaded lots of shows for the flight home—the most essential part in my opinion!

 What Airlines Service MDE Airport?

 There are currently more than 25 airlines that are operational out of MDE Airport.
 Some of the most well-known airline carriers include:

 There are several means of traveling to and from Medellin Jose Maria Cordova International Airport.
 The primary forms of transportation are bus, taxi, or car rental.

-Make sure to catch the bus outside the airport, at gates 2A and 2B.
-The "busetas" traveling from the airport to Medellin's city center run 24 hours a day.
+Ensure to catch the bus outside the airport at gates 2A and 2B.
+The "busetas" traveling from the airport to Medellin's city center run 24 hours daily.
 You can expect a bus at these stops every 15 minutes.

 Traveling By Taxi